 Tractor Supply (TSCO) Gains But Lags Market: What You Should Know

-Coming into today, shares of the retailer for farmers and ranchers had gained 8.13% in the past month.
-In that same time, the Retail-Wholesale sector gained 0.3%, while the S&P 500 gained 2.65%.
+Prior to today's trading, shares of the retailer for farmers and ranchers had gained 15.71% over the past month.
+This has outpaced the Retail-Wholesale sector's gain of 2.3% and the S&P 500's gain of 3.76% in that time.

-Investors will be hoping for strength from Tractor Supply as it approaches its next earnings release.
+Tractor Supply will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect Tractor Supply to post earnings of $1.39 per share.
 This would mark a year-over-year decline of 10.32%.
 Meanwhile, our latest consensus estimate is calling for revenue of $2.9 billion, up 3.83% from the prior-year quarter.

 TSCO's full-year Zacks Consensus Estimates are calling for earnings of $9.38 per share and revenue of $13.76 billion.
 These results would represent year-over-year changes of +8.94% and +8.05%, respectively.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.15% higher within the past month.
-Tractor Supply currently has a Zacks Rank of #2 (Buy).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.15% higher.
+Tractor Supply is currently sporting a Zacks Rank of #2 (Buy).

-Also, we should mention that TSCO has a PEG ratio of 2.53.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Retail - Miscellaneous industry currently had an average PEG ratio of 0.99 as of yesterday's close.
+It is also worth noting that TSCO currently has a PEG ratio of 2.53.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Retail - Miscellaneous industry currently had an average PEG ratio of 1.01 as of yesterday's close.

 The Retail - Miscellaneous industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 99, putting it in the top 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 103, which puts it in the top 41% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.